 - Commitment to science-based, active adaptive management, driven by monitoring and evaluation of results, with refuge decision making that is transparent and informed by stakeholder involvement;

 - Focus on aquatic ecosystem health and the subsequent benefits to waterways, wetlands and upland habitats.

-The consensus achieved in developing the CCP united a broad group of partners now working with the refuge through the Harney Basin Wetland Initiative (HBWI).
-While the CCP focuses on Malheur National Wildlife Refuge, HBWI compliments it by working toward solutions to revive Malheur Lake and maintain important bird habitats on private lands.
-More about the Harney Basin Wetland Initiative.
+The consensus achieved in developing the CCP united a broad group of partners now working with the refuge through the Harney Basin Wetlands Collaborative (HBWC).
+While the CCP focuses on Malheur National Wildlife Refuge, HBWC compliments it by working toward solutions to revive Malheur Lake and maintain important bird habitats on private lands.
+More about the Harney Basin Wetland Collaborative.